 The following example illustrates a typical case of a taxpayer who owns a home with equity less than the amount owed to the IRS, resulting in partial payment:

-Taxpayer A owns a home that is selling for $200,000 with a mortgage of $150,000 and has a buyer for the property.
-Closing costs will be $10,000 which will result in net proceeds of $40,000 from the sale.
+Taxpayer A owns a home that is selling for $400,000, has a $350,000 mortgage, and has a buyer.
+Closing costs will be $10,000, resulting in net proceeds of $40,000 from the sale.
 However, the property is encumbered with a federal tax lien of $60,000.
 In order to sell the property, Taxpayer A should apply to the IRS for a discharge of this property from the federal tax lien.
-The IRS will receive the net proceeds of $40,000 in partial satisfaction of the lien and $20,000 of the tax debt remains outstanding.
+The IRS will receive the net proceeds of $40,000 in partial satisfaction of the lien, and $20,000 of the tax debt remains outstanding.

-If you sell your principal residence and do not receive any proceeds from the sale similar to Taxpayer A in the above example, you may be eligible for a relocation expense allowance.
-If you do not have funds to pay your relocation expenses you can complete and submit Form 12451, “Request for Relocation Expense Allowance” with the discharge application and the IRS may allow you to keep a portion of the proceeds to pay these expenses.
+If you sell your principal residence and do not receive any proceeds from the sale, as in Taxpayer A’s example above, you may be eligible for a relocation expense allowance.
+If you do not have funds to pay your relocation expenses, you can complete and submit Form 12451, “Request for Relocation Expense Allowance” with the discharge application, and the IRS may allow you to keep a portion of the proceeds to pay these expenses.

 Subordination of IRS Lien

-The solution to this problem is to request the IRS subordinate their lien to the new mortgage.
-This means the bank’s claim to the property moves ahead of the IRS.
+The solution to this problem is to request that the IRS subordinate their lien to the new mortgage.
+This means the bank’s claim on the property takes precedence over the IRS’s claim.

 Remove IRS Tax Lien